ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 The RSA keys used to authenticate your website will use a 4096 bit modulus.
 If you need to handle a lot of traffic or your server has a weak CPU you might want to use 2048 bit.
-Never go below that as keys smaller than 2048 bit are considered insecure nowadays.
+Never go below that as keys smaller than 2048 bit are considered insecure.

 ### Get a signed certificate

-Sign up with the CA you chose and depending on how the CA handles this process you probably will have to first verify that you are the rightful owner of the domain that you claim to be.
+Sign up with the CA you chose and depending on how they handle this process you probably will have to first verify that you are the rightful owner of the domain that you claim to be.
 StartSSL will do that by sending a token to `postmaster@example.com` (or similar) and then ask you to confirm the receipt of that token.

-Now that you are signed up and are the verified owner of `example.com` you simply submit the `example.com.csr` file to request the generation of a certificate for your domain.
+Now that you signed up and are the verified owner of `example.com` you simply submit the `example.com.csr` file to request the generation of a certificate for your domain.
 The CA will sign your public key and the other information contained in the CSR with their private key and you can finally download the certificate to `example.com.crt`.

 You can now simply upload the .crt and .key files to your webserver.
 Be aware that any intermediate certificate in the CA's chain must be included in the .crt file as well - you can just `cat` them together.
 StartSSL's free tier has an intermediate Class 1 certificate - make sure to include [the SHA-256 version](http://www.startssl.com/certs/class1/sha2/pem/sub.class1.server.sha2.ca.pem) of it.
-Make sure the files are owned by root and can't be read by anyone else.
+All files should be owned by root and must not be read by anyone else.
 Configure your webserver to use those and you should probably have TLS running configured out-of-the-box.